UPPS 07.07.02 - Satisfactory Academic Progress for Graduate and Post-Baccalaureate Teacher Certificate Seeking Students

 SATISFACTORY ACADEMIC PROGRESS GUIDELINES

-The Higher Education Act of 1965 (as amended) requires each student to make SAP, measured in both qualitative and quantitative terms to qualify for federal and state financial aid programs.
-The quantitative measure requires that the student complete all course requirements for his or her educational program within a maximum number of semester hours and that the student makes sufficient progress throughout the course of study.
+The Higher Education Act of 1965 (as amended) requires each student to make SAP, measured in both qualitative and quantitative terms, to qualify for federal and state financial aid programs.
+The quantitative measure requires that the student complete all course requirements for their educational program within a maximum number of semester hours and that the student makes sufficient progress throughout the course of study.
 The qualitative measure requires a student to maintain a satisfactory grade point average (GPA) consistent with the university’s graduate degree or post-baccalaureate teacher certificate requirements.

-The quantitative measure for undergraduates requires a maximum number of semester hours for a student to complete his or her academic program.
+The quantitative measure for undergraduates requires a maximum number of semester hours for a student to complete their academic program.
 This maximum timeframe does not apply to graduate students.
 The quantitative measure also requires a minimum number of semester credit hours be earned relative to the total attempted hours to ensure the student is on pace to complete his or her program requirements.

-Maximum Timeframe – While the maximum timeframe does not apply to graduate students, Texas State University is required to develop, disseminate and consistently apply a policy defining the maximum timeframe within which graduate and post-baccalaureate teacher certificate students must complete their program.
+Maximum Timeframe – While the maximum timeframe does not apply to graduate students, Texas State University is required to develop, disseminate, and consistently apply a policy defining the maximum timeframe within which graduate and post-baccalaureate teacher certificate students must complete their program.
 For graduate and post-baccalaureate teacher certificate students, the policy limits the maximum number of credit hours (total attempted hours) and includes all hours (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
 The total attempted hours will include non-credit courses taken at the university or any institution of higher education, including hours accepted in transfer.
 There is no provision for academic amnesty in evaluating SAP.
-If a student changes his or her major, all of the hours attempted while working on those majors within a degree program (master’s or doctoral) or post-baccalaureate teacher certificate program count toward the maximum allowable hours.
+If a student changes their major, all of the hours attempted while working on those majors within a degree program (master’s or doctoral) or post-baccalaureate teacher certificate program count toward the maximum allowable hours.
 The maximum number of total attempted hours will be approximately 150 percent of the maximum number of semester hours for any master’s or doctoral program.